hackupc/legal-page/_documents/privacy_and_cookies.md

 When you subscribe to be the first to know when applications open, register as a Participant, register as a Volunteer, register as an Organizer, register as a Judge or a Mentor or register as "other attendees/users”:

-- HACKERS AT UPC shall process your personal data to handle and process requests received from you, whether for information, registration, participation in promotions or the rendering of services.
+- HACKERS AT UPC shall process your personal data to handle and process requests received from you, providing services before and during the event,  whether for information, registration, participation in promotions or the rendering of services.
 - In addition, your personal data shall be processed to send, including via electronic media, commercial communications about activities, services or products offered by HACKERS AT UPC that are of a similar nature to those previously requested by you.

 When you register as a Sponsor:

 - Your business contact data will be processed with the exclusive purpose of maintaining the commercial, contractual or collaborative relationships that HACKERS AT UPC has with the company, entity or organization you work for or collaborate with.
-- In addition, your business contact data shall be processed to send, including via electronic media, commercial communications about activities, services or products offered by HACKERS AT UPC that are of a similar nature to those that motivate the existing relationship between our entity and the company, entity or organization that you work for or collaborate with.
+- In addition, your business contact data shall be processed to send, including via electronic media, commercial communications about activities, services or products offered by HACKERS AT UPC that are of a similar nature to those that motivate the existing relationship between our entity and the company, entity or organization that you work for or collaborate with or providing services before and during the event.

 When personal data is collected during a HackUPC CHEATING RESPONSE PROCEDURE: